-In the days leading up to the Wild Card game between the Eagles and Minnesota Vikings, there was a legitimate threat that the playoff contest would be blacked out for local football fans.
+In the days leading up to the Wild Card game between the Eagles and Vikings, there was a legitimate threat that the playoff contest would be blacked out for local football fans.

 Not enough tickets were sold, and the Vikings were in danger of losing home-field advantage to Eagles fans willing to travel.

 "[Tony Romo] called the box office and asked how many tickets were still available," said Tiffany Osgood, a four-year telephone sales representative from Normandale Community College.
-"I thought it was a prank, but the credit card cleared...so whatever."
+"I thought it was a prank, but the credit card cleared ... so whatever."

 Osgood declined to disclose how much Romo spent on the tickets.

 It's the latest bit of good Samaritan behavior from the Cowboys' quarterback.
-Romo has made headlines in 2008 for changing tires along deserted roads, treating homeless men to movies, and stopping a bank robbery.
+Romo made headlines in 2008 for changing tires along deserted roads, treating homeless men to movies, and stopping a bank robbery.

-Vikings head coach Brad Childress had nothing but good things to say about Romo.
 "I don't care what his motivation was, but that young man is a class act all the way.
 We really wanted all of our hometown fans to enjoy this, and I'm glad he made it possible."

 When news of the potential blackout broke, the Eagles were encouraging local fans to purchase the remaining tickets and make the trip to support their team.